Learn to Hunt

 Make a Reservation

-Together, Iowa’s state parks, recreation areas and forests have more than 4,500 campsites for overnight visitors.
+Together, Iowa’s state parks, recreation areas and forests have more than 4,400 campsites for overnight visitors.
 They range from hike-in primitive sites to full hook-ups (sewer, water and electricity).
 Seventy-five percent of these campsites can be reserved up to 3 months in advance.
-The remaining twenty-five percent of campsites are available for walk-in (first-come, first-served) camping. *Exception: Maquoketa Caves State Park is 100% reservable.
+The remaining twenty-five percent of campsites are available for walk-in (first-come, first-served) camping. *Exception: Lake Ahquabi, Lake Manawa, Maquoketa Caves, Pikes Peak and Walnut Woods State Parks are 100% reservable.

-Photos and information about each campsite can be found through the state park reservations system.
+Photos and information about each campsite can be found through the state park reservation system.

 CAMPING RESERVATION WINDOW

 Reservations can be made 3 months in advance (count back 3 months from the arrival date to figure opening window).
 For arrivals beginning on May 29, 30, and 31, the opening window shall be March 1.

 For arrivals beginning on July 31, the opening window shall be May 1.
-The last day to make a camping reservation, if paying by credit/debit card, is 2 days prior to arrival. *Exception: Maquoketa Caves State Park has a same day window, cut-off time of 9 pm and the three youth group campsites have a one-day window.
+The last day to make a camping reservation, if paying by credit/debit card, is 2 days prior to arrival. *Exception: Lake Manawa, Maquoketa Caves State Park and Walnut Woods State Park have a same day window, cut-off time of 9 pm.
+Lake Ahquabi and Pikes Peak has a same day window, cut-off time of 11:59pm.

 Because of unpredictable winter weather, between November 1 and March 31 ALL campsites become walk-in sites and advanced reservations are not available. *Exception: Lake Ahquabi, Maquoketa Caves and Pikes Peak State Parks accept reservations in November and March.
 Walnut Woods State Park accepts reservations year round.